Dark Matter Induced Brownian Motion: Estimated Sensitivity

-The second major deviation from an ideal experiment is the uncertainty of the position and hence the recoil momentum measurement.
-Considering a harmonic oscillator with an eigenfrequency $\omega_0$ and a position resolution $d_{\text{min}}$ as a toy model, this implies a minimal momentum resolution of the order of $q_{\text{min}} = M_T \, \omega_0 \, d_{\text{min}}$.
+The second major deviation from an ideal experiment is the uncertainty of the position and/or the recoil momentum measurement.
+Considering a harmonic oscillator with an eigenfrequency $\omega_0$ and a position resolution $d_{\text{min}}$ as a classical toy model, this implies a minimal momentum resolution of the order of $q_{\text{min}} = M_T \, \omega_0 \, d_{\text{min}}$.
 To improve the sensitivity one could imagine to split the detector mass into smaller detector cells, which would lower $q_{\text{min}}$ linearly with the number of cells.
-For definiteness we assume $\omega_0 = 100$~Hz and $d_{\text{min}} = 10^{-19}$~m, which is inspired by LIGO's capabilities~\cite{TheLIGOScientific:2016agk}.
-Therefore we assume a momentum cutoff $q_{\text{min}} = 10^{-23}$~kg\,m/s.
-Nevertheless, LIGO with its 40~kg mirrors has a much larger momentum cutoff and cannot resolve the momentum recoil of an individual light DM hit.
+As sensitivity goal we use a rather naive interpretation of the LIGO resolution $d_{\text{min}} = 10^{-19}$~m at a frequency of $\omega_0 = 100$~Hz \cite{TheLIGOScientific:2016agk} which leads to a minimal momentum resolution of the order of $\mathcal{O}(10^{-23})$~kg\,m/s.
+For definiteness we will use in the following $q_{\text{min}} = 2 \times 10^{-23}$~kg\,m/s unless specified otherwise.
+This number corresponds to the maximum recoil momentum for DM with a mass of a few MeV with an order one uncertainty from the velocity distribution so that we can expect to potentially see a signal for DM masses above that.
+Furthermore, with this choice the background from the residual air molecules is very efficiently suppressed and we end up with an effective rate